microsoft/api-guidelines/graph/patterns/upsert.md

 Microsoft Graph API Design Pattern

-*The `UPSERT` pattern is a non-destructive idempotent operation using a client-provided key, that ensures that system resources can be deployed in a reliable, repeatable, and controlled way, typically used in Infrastructure as Code (IaC) scenarios.*
+*The `Upsert` pattern is a non-destructive idempotent operation using a client-provided key, that ensures that system resources can be deployed in a reliable, repeatable, and controlled way, typically used in Infrastructure as Code (IaC) scenarios.*

 ## Problem

-Infrastructure as code (IaC) defines system resources and topologies in a descriptive manner that allows teams to manage those resources as they would code.
+Infrastructure as code (IaC) defines system resources and topologies in a declarative manner that allows teams to manage those resources as they would code.
 Practicing IaC helps teams deploy system resources in a reliable, repeatable, and controlled way.
 IaC also helps automate deployment and reduces the risk of human error, especially for complex large environments.
 Customers want to adopt IaC practices for many of the resources managed through Microsoft Graph.